-PFSweb has experienced great success using proactive live chat with several of its clients.
-In order to successfully implement proactive live chat, PFSweb…
+PFS has experienced great success using proactive live chat with several of its clients.
+In order to successfully implement proactive live chat, PFS…

 - Works with client to define categories and events that make sense for proactive chat.
 These include high-margin products, products that typically require questions, zero search results, or customers who have stayed in the shopping cart for an extended period of time